IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.1.3 Resource Notification Publisher

-The Resource Notification Publisher sends a Resource Publish transaction to the Resource Notification Broker when an event occurs for which a subscription MAY exist.
+The Resource Notification Publisher sends a Resource Publish transaction to the Resource Notification Broker when an event occurs for which a subscription may exist.
 Note that this profile does not specify how the Resource Notification Publisher becomes aware of those events.

 The following CapabilityStatements define the actor capabilities given the various Options: